BBhargaviRao/Project2/README.md

    - Mutual links stored in Parquet format.
    - Connected components stored in Parquet format, with component ID and page ID.

----

-Got it!
-Here's the corrected section explaining how to run the code based on the EMR workflow:

----

 ## How to Run the Code

 ### Setting Up the Environment